rnmapbox/maps/docs/HeatmapLayer.md

 ### Description

-The transition affecting any changes to this layer’s heatmapRadius propery.
+The transition affecting any changes to this layer’s heatmapRadius property.

 ### Type